Kant’s View of the Mind and Consciousness of Self

 - When one is conscious of oneself as subject, one has a bare consciousness of self in which “nothing manifold is given.”

-Since, on Kant's view, it is not just identifying properties but any properties of oneself whatsoever that one does not need to know in order to refer to oneself as oneself, ‘non-ascriptive reference to self’ might capture what is special about this form of consciousness of self better than Shoemaker's ‘self-reference without identification’.
+Since, on Kant’s view, one can refer to oneself as oneself without knowing any properties of oneself, not just identifying properties, ‘non-ascriptive reference to self’ might capture what is special about this form of consciousness of self better than Shoemaker’s ‘self-reference without identification’.

 Transcendental designation immediately yields the distinction that Kant needs to allow that one is conscious of oneself as one is, not just of an appearance of self, and yet deny knowledge of oneself as one is.
 If consciousness of self ascribes nothing to the self, it can be a “bare … consciousness of self [as one is]” and yet yield no knowledge of self—it is “very far from being a knowledge of the self” (B158).
 This thesis returns us to consciousness of self as subject: